raman-chumber/chickencoop-wiki/Lab 9: Activating Stepper motor with Raspberry Pi to control door.md

 ##Introduction

 In this lab we will be using 12 VDC bipolar stepper motor (angle 5.625 degrees/ 64 steps).
 Stepper motors can be positioned accurately, moved forward or backwards one step at a time.
 They are bipolar and can also rotate continuously.
 In this lab we will learn how to control a stepper motor using your Raspberry Pi and L298D dual H bridge driver.
-(Write about driver)

-##Circuit Diagram